hugoduncan/dado/dev/ai/prompts/simplified-diff-edits.md

 The indentation is VERY significant in the diffs, or the diff patch won't apply correctly.

-You MUST provide at least two non-empty context lines at the start of the diff, and two at the end, when possible.
+You MUST provide enough context to uniquely identify the location of the edit in the file.

-You MUST NOT start a diff with a context line with no content.

 Start a new hunk for each section of the file that needs changes.